Cost of Owning an Exotic Shorthair Cat

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, PKD screening, Breathing Issues screening, Eye Problems screening

 Exotic Shorthairs should receive breed-specific screening for PKD starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Proactive testing tends to pay for itself in avoided complications.

 Cost of Exotic Shorthair Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Exotic Shorthair ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Exotic Shorthair ownership.

 More Exotic Shorthair Guides